dalerog/GuitarStrap/v001/README.md

  * Pointed ends: As build above, the ends of the webbing will be squared off.
 If you wanted you can fold the ends into a point and sew them down.
 This would make them look a little more like traditional strap.
 I did not do this with mine.
  * Wider straps: Use 3" wide webbing instead of 2" wide.
 This should make the strap more comfortable as it is spreading the weight across a larger area.
 However, the strap is straight and not curved with your neck, so it might have drawbacks.
 I have not tried it.
  * Neoprene: Sew a piece of neoprene to the webbing.
 Make sure that it is not too slippery if it has a nylon cover.
 Alternatively, use the double strap method and put the neoprene between the webbing.
 This could make a very comfortable strap.
 I have not tried this.
+ * Knots instead of locks: You can just knot the chord instead of using the chord locks.
+You can't adjust the strap as easily, but you might like how this looks better.
+It would be easier to start with the cord locks and when you know the right location, take them off and then tie the knot.
+ * Trim the extra cord: If you don't like how it looks with the extra chord flopping around, you can always trim it off.
+ * Knotting together: You can knot the cords together intead of just using an overhand knot at the end of each chord.
+You might think this looks better.

 **This project is covered by the CERN Open Hardware Licence Version 2 - Strongly Reciprocal.**